-- SDF file-This standard delay format file contains delays obtained from the input file. - Verilog (.v) file-This is a IEEE 1364-2001 compliant Verilog HDL file that contains the netlist information obtained from the input file.
-This file is a timing simulation model and cannot be synthesized or used in any manner other than simulation.
+- SDF file-This SDF 3.0 compliant standard delay format file contains delays obtained from the input file. - Verilog (.v) file-This is a IEEE 1364-2001 compliant Verilog HDL file that contains the netlist information obtained from the input file.
+This file is a timing simulation model and cannot be synthesized or used in any manner other than for static timing analysis.
 This netlist uses simulation primitives, which may not represent the true implementation of the device.
 The netlist represents a functional model of the implemented design.